Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/data-catalog.md

 By default you will find "Pending for Review" and another list, most likely called "Dashboards" or "Data Sources", but Organization owners can create more and easily reorganize and move lists, sections and dashboards or data sources just by dragging them.

 ## Filtering the Data Catalog
-Using filters allows you to view a set of dashboards or data sources that meet a certain criteria.
+Using filters allows you to view a set of dashboards or data sources that meet certain criteria.

-To access the Filters editor just click/tap on the filter icon (top right of the screen), next to the overflow.
+To access the **Filter** editor, just click/tap on the filter icon (top right of the screen), next to the overflow.
 Alternatively, you can click/tap on the *+Filter* button that is in the *Filters* section, under *Created By Me* and *Shared with Me.*

 To stop filtering dashboards or data sources, click/tap the filter icon to open the Filters dialog.
 Then, select the Clear button at the bottom to remove the current filters, and Apply to save your changes.